Lightning vs. Hurricanes Prediction & Picks - November 11

 Lightning vs. Hurricanes Prediction & Picks: Line, Spread, Over/Under - November 11

-The Tampa Bay Lightning (6-4-4) host the Carolina Hurricanes (8-6) at Amalie Arena on Saturday, November 11 at 7:00 PM ET on ESPN+, BSSUN, and BSSO, with both teams heading into the game following a loss.
-The Lightning are coming off a 5-3 defeat to the Chicago Blackhawks, while the Hurricanes fell to the Florida Panthers 5-2 in their last outing.
+The Carolina Hurricanes (8-6) visit the Tampa Bay Lightning (6-4-4) at Amalie Arena on Saturday, November 11 at 7:00 PM ET on ESPN+, BSSUN, and BSSO, with both teams back in action after a loss.
+The Hurricanes are coming off a 5-2 defeat to the Florida Panthers, while the Lightning were beaten by the Chicago Blackhawks 5-3 in their last outing.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the last 10 contests, the Lightning are 5-2-3.
-They have scored 40 goals, while their opponents have scored 32.
-They have gone on the power play 35 times during that span, and have capitalized with 13 goals (37.1% of opportunities).
+The Lightning have put up a 5-2-3 record over their last 10 games.
+They have scored 40 goals while allowing 32 in that time.
+On the power play, 35 opportunities have resulted in 13 goals (37.1% conversion rate).

-Before watching this matchup, here's a peek at which team we predict will emerge with the victory in Saturday's action on the ice.
+Ahead of watching this matchup, here's a look at which club we pick to bring home the victory in Saturday's action on the ice.

 Lightning vs. Hurricanes Predictions for Saturday

-Our computer projections model for this matchup expects a final result of Lightning 4, Hurricanes 3.
+Our computer projection model for this encounter calls for a final score of Lightning 4, Hurricanes 3.

 - Total Pick: Over 6.5 (computer predicts 7.1 goals on average)